CAD

 Pension in Canada

-Employees in Canada are subject to eligibility requirements for the country’s old-age retirement pension, Canada Pension Plan (CPP).
+Employees in Canada are subject to eligibility requirements for the country’s old-age retirement pension, the Canada Pension Plan (CPP).
 The CPP is a monthly benefit that retirees receive for the rest of their life.
 Qualifying conditions for the CPP include the following:

 • Being at least 60 years of age